Zed-Bailey/job-saver/README.md

 Job details can still be manually entered from sites that are not currently supported

+### Quick save keyboard shortcut
+On the sites supported by the automatic prefill the quick-save keyboard shortcut is available

+on macOS the shortcut is `Command+Shift+S` and on everything else it's `Ctrl+Shift+S`

 ## What's it look like?
 With no forms prefilled the extension will look like the below image

 The "View Sheet" button will open the connected google sheet in a new tab.

-The "options panel" button will open the extensions configuration page where the google sheet and json key can be configured.
+The "Options Panel" button will open the extensions configuration page where the google sheet and json key can be configured.

 <p align="center">
     <img src="docs/extension.png" style="border: 2px solid; border-color:black;"/>